 Which of Chicago’s Museums have you Visited?
 Which did you think were worth it and which fell flat?
 Are you a huge Culture Vulture heading to the Art Institute?
 Or do you prefer the lighter side of things and head to the Museum of Science and industry?
 Let us know in the comments below!

 Have you traveled with Kids?
 Did you take them to the museums?
 How did they handle the 300,000 artifacts on display in the Art Institute?
 And could they contain themselves when they met SUE?
-Again we would love to hear your experiences so fire away below
+Again we would love to hear about your experiences so fire away below